UAE Golden Visa

 under Cabinet Resolution No.56 of Organization of Residence Permits for Investors, Entrepreneurs and Professional Talent, 2018.
 The visa is different to other residence visas.

 The UAE Golden Visa costs US$136,000 for investors.

 Valid for a period of 5 to 10 years with an automatic renewal option, the visa is designed to further the UAE's diversification efforts, diminishing reliance on oil while enhancing industries such as technology, education, and healthcare.
 According to the government, this program is in harmony with the UAE's objective to establish itself as a premier international center for business and skilled professionals.

 In 2025, the Golden visa underwent a number of changes.
-People are to pay AED100,000 when they apply for this visa.
-This will also be valid for life.
+The visa is valid for 5 years if the applicant has acquired a property in Dubai worth at least 2 million AED, it is renewable as long as certain conditions are met.